GIS user technology news

 1. Set Goals and Key Performance Indicators (KPIs): A contest isn’t just meant to get people talking.
 The jury may still be out on social media ROI, but for contests, given the resources necessary, there needs to be a measurable return.
 You need to know what you’re trying to achieve with the contest, and more importantly, how to measure it.
 Whether it’s likes, leads, or even direct revenue, define what success means, and the metric that best reflects it.

 2. Seed the Field: The idea “if you build it, they will come” doesn’t apply to contests.
 A quick Google search of “Social Media Contest” will yield around 210 million results.
 Search “contest” on Twitter, and your news feed turns into a pin wheel.
 Clearly, contests are a noisy space, so if you want people to get involved you can’t rely on them finding you: you need to find them!
-Search out relevant social media groups, forums, or key influencers that are a natural fit with the objectives or details of your contest and put in some good promotional grunt work.
+Same goes with sweepstakes, you need to use keywords that will provide you with multiple sweepstake options.
+Search out relevant social media groups, forums, or key influencers that are a natural fit with the objectives or details of your contest or sweepstakes and put in some good promotional grunt work.

 3. For any Prize X Know the Why: The Lombardi Trophy itself is not why professional football players endure such grueling seasons year after year.
 They want everything the trophy means for their profession.
 Likewise, when trying to decide what prize will get your audience excited to compete, don’t assume a simple product will be an adequate selling point.
 Be sure to know why your audience wants to get involved before you can expect them to care how your contest works.